microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 pushes the current value of `%rip` (next instruction after call) onto the stack and then transfers control flow to the target function.

-You may have also noticed the presence of the `endbr64` intruction.
+You may have also noticed the presence of the `endbr64` instruction.
 This instruction is specific to Intel processors and is part of [Intel's Control-Flow Enforcement Technology (CET)](https://software.intel.com/content/www/us/en/develop/articles/technical-look-control-flow-enforcement-technology.html).